 This is why it’s important to define the context of your relationship and the scope of your work together long before you sign on any dotted lines.
 If you have any of these concerns, ask the provider how they’ll add value and be a true partner.
 They should be able to give you real examples in return.
 You can also request detailed information about how your working relationship might look, and whether losing your team is a possibility.
 If you can get to a point of trust, you’ll feel more comfortable sharing important things with your partner – like adequate data – and getting better results from the relationship overall.

 There’s a lot you can get addressed upfront, and the more you do, the more trust you can have in your partner at the onset of the engagement.
 Outsourcing can feel like a big leap to take, and it’s important to have trust in your BPO provider before moving forward.
 Also, check out our free provider selection workbook.
-It contains key questions you should ask a potential partner along with tips to help you guage their compatability with your business, and more.
+It contains key questions you should ask a potential partner along with tips to help you gauge their compatibility with your business and more.
 Contact us to learn more about how we can build a trusting partnership together, and help grow your business.